-16. Does the applicant advance diversity, equity, inclusion, and accessibility (DEIA) in internal and/or external practices?
+16. Does the applicant utilize non-discriminatory policies and/or procedures in its internal and/or external practices?
 If yes, how?
 (500-word limit)

-For organizations: This includes but is not limited to policies the organization has in place, partnership/contracts with accessibility providers for the projects the applicant provides, and/or serves its audience.
+For organizations: This includes but is not limited to policies the organization has in place, partnership/contracts with accessibility providers for the programs and services the applicant offers its audience.

-For individual artists: This includes but is not limited to practices the artist will carry out, partnerships/contracts with accessibility providers for the project the applicant provides, and/or serves its audience.
+For individual artists: This includes but is not limited to practices the artist carries out, partnerships/contracts with accessibility providers for the programs and services the applicant offers its audience.